 Helpful Kitchen Items:

-Green Bean And New Potato Salad With A Warm Bacon Vinaigrette
+Green Bean and Potato Salad with a Warm Bacon Vinaigrette

-- 1 [28 oz] bag whole frozen green beans or the equivalent of fresh
+- 1 28 oz package whole frozen green beans or the equivalent of fresh

 - salt & black pepper

 - 6 slices bacon

 - black pepper to taste

 - 1 medium shallot (Or ¼ cup red onion) minced

 - ⅓ cup sugar

 - ½-2/3 cup vegetable oil